 Courses in the first half of this four-year curricular continuum are organized in a systems-based format.
-The systems courses are preceded by a foundational course, Foundations of Osteopathic Medicine.
-The Foundations of Osteopathic Medicine course presents, reviews, and reinforces common basic biomedical and clinical science concepts that underlie the practice of Osteopathic Medicine.
-Each subsequent course addresses several of the following systems: musculoskeletal, integumentary, neurological, immunological, respiratory, cardiovascular, endocrine, gastrointestinal, genitourinary, and reproductive systems.
+The Lecture-Discussion Based coursework begin with the Foundations of Osteopathic Medicine course, which presents, reviews, and reinforces common basic biomedical and clinical science concepts that underlie the practice of Osteopathic Medicine.
+This course lays the groundwork for the systems-based curricular approach and begins to introduce students to the body systems through the study of the Integumentary System.
+Each subsequent course addresses several of the following systems: musculoskeletal, neurological, immunological, respiratory, cardiovascular, endocrine, gastrointestinal, genitourinary, and reproductive systems.
 This traditional organ system approach allows for integration between the biopsychosocial and clinical sciences in a student-centered/patient-focused curricular approach.